Kimbolton School

-Kimbolton School is a British HMC co-educational private boarding and day school in the rural village of Kimbolton, Cambridgeshire, England.
+Kimbolton School is a British HMC co-educational private day and boarding school in the village of Kimbolton, Cambridgeshire, England.

-There are 1000 students, aged 4 to 18.
+There are 1,000 students, aged 4 to 18.
 Boarding and flexi-boarding is available to a limited number of students from the age of 11.
 There are approximately 700 students in the Senior School, and 300 in the Preparatory School.

 Since 1950, the school has occupied Kimbolton Castle (the former seat of the Dukes of Manchester) and its grounds.

 History

 The school is the successor to the village grammar school and although there are references to a school at Kimbolton as early as 1531, the generally accepted date for its foundation is 1600.
 It originally occupied buildings within the churchyard, but moved to new premises in Tilbrook Road in the late 19th century.
 In 1949 its named was changed from Kimbolton Grammar School to Kimbolton School, and the following year it bought Kimbolton Castle from the Duke of Manchester.

 The Senior School is based in the grounds of the Castle, while the Preparatory School is based at the other end of the village and connected to the senior school by 'The Duchess Walk', a tree-lined avenue.
 The school grounds total over 120 acre.

 The school's Latin motto is: "Spes Durat Avorum" (Let the hope of our forefathers endure).